mawoka-myblock/sd-replacement/README.md

 # Roadmap
-- Add the ability to execute commands
+- [x] Add the ability to execute commands
-- Add a non-graphical interface for the client
+- [ ] Add a non-graphical interface for the client
-- An android-app (maybe with toga or kivy)
+- [x] An android-app (maybe with toga or kivy)

+# Build the Client
+The client is written with [Cordova](https://cordova.apache.org).
+To build, install Cordova, add a platform and build.